Ceimtun-RAS/virtual_manipulator/README.md

 * [Get started with gazebo](https://www.mathworks.com/help/ros/ug/get-started-with-gazebo-and-a-simulated-turtlebot.html)
 * [Blog](https://jsduenass.github.io/posts/matlab/)

+## Objective
+Crate an algorithm for the robotic arm so it can sort properly the cans and bottles.
+* Cans must go into the green bin
+* Bottles must go into the blue bin

 ## About the system
 The work is based on the vmware virtual machine provided by the github getting started.
 It contains:
 * ROS 2 Dashing desktop installation